erkac/f5-demo-lab/F5-CLI/README.md

 ### ./03_system_tuning.sh

-  * Does all of steps mentioned in pre-requisits, except setting the root's password.
+  * Does all of steps mentioned in pre-requisites, except setting the root's password.

 ### ./04_do.sh